 - Chronic sleep deprivation

 - Impaired cognitive function

-- Alert fatigue: the tendency of health care providers to become desensitized to and subsequently ignore alerts prompted by clinical decision support systems due to the excessive number or limited clinical relevance of the alerts
+- Alert fatigue: the tendency to become desensitized to and subsequently ignoring alerts prompted by clinical decision support systems due to the excessive number or limited clinical relevance of the alerts in the past

 - Anchoring bias: the tendency to inappropriately rely on initial perception or information, which hinders later judgment when new information becomes available (e.g., favoring a diagnosis proposed earlier despite new evidence)

-- Availability bias: the tendency to make judgments based on the availability of information in an individual's memory (e.g., when a physician makes a premature diagnosis that comes to mind easily and quickly due to having seen several patients with a similar clinical presentation)
+- Availability bias: the tendency to make judgments based on the availability of information from memory (e.g., when a physician makes a premature diagnosis that comes to mind easily and quickly due to having seen several patients with a similar clinical presentation)

 - Visceral bias: a tendency for clinical decisions to be influenced by positive or negative feelings towards the patient (e.g., doubts regarding symptoms when described by a patient with substance use disorder)

 - Poor adherence to treatment regimen (e.g., failure to make lifestyle changes, take medication as prescribed, or make follow-up appointments)

 - Low level of health literacy and awareness, often associated with low socioeconomic status